-Every two years, an Election Steering Committee elects the members of the Board and decides on the discharge of the Finance Committee and the outgoing Board.
+Every two years, the Steering Committee elects the members of the Board and decides on the discharge of the Finance Committee and the outgoing Board.

 An extraordinary meeting of the Steering Committee may be convened upon a request of 30% of the members.